Microsoft/azure-docs.hu-hu/articles/azure-monitor/app/java-standalone-config.md

 }
 ```

-A környezeti változó használatával is beállíthatja a kapcsolatok karakterláncát `APPLICATIONINSIGHTS_CONNECTION_STRING` .
+A környezeti változóval is beállíthatja a kapcsolatok karakterláncát `APPLICATIONINSIGHTS_CONNECTION_STRING` (ez a beállítás elsőbbséget élvez, ha a rendszer a JSON-konfigurációban is megadja a kapcsolatok karakterláncát).

 Ha nem állítja be a kapcsolatok karakterláncát, akkor letiltja a Java-ügynököt.